dandpb/jung-edu-app/docs/TEST_COVERAGE_SUMMARY.md

 # Comprehensive Test Coverage Summary

 ## Overview
-I have created comprehensive unit tests for the admin components with low coverage and the requested mindmap components.
+I have created comprehensive unit tests for the admin components with low coverage.
 All tests are properly organized in `__tests__` subdirectories following best practices.

 ## Test Files Created